Is Stress and Survival Mode Running the Endomtriosis Show? Be Gentle. Be Firm.

 The Red Zone: Survival Mode in Disguise

-So many of us live in chronic fight, flight, or freeze without realizing it.
+The problem is, many of us live in chronic fight, flight, or freeze without realizing it.
 We think we’re just tired.
 Or anxious.
 Or overworked.
 Or maybe even lazy (that’s a fun little story internalized from society).
+We think we’re okay because we are resting from time to time.
 But beneath the surface, what’s often happening is this: your nervous system has gotten stuck in survival mode.

 How Dysregulation Hides in Plain Sight